cs341-illinois/cs341-illinois.github.io/_docs/extreme_edge_cases.md

 ### Hint: `hexdump`!

 `hexdump` is a command-line utility that displays the contents of files in convenient ways.
-For example, you can read view the exact bytes of a file, formatted in hexadecimal (according to [ASCII](https://www.man7.org/linux/man-pages/man7/ascii.7.html)).
+For example, you can view the exact bytes of a file, formatted in hexadecimal (according to [ASCII](https://www.man7.org/linux/man-pages/man7/ascii.7.html)).
 If no file is specified, `hexdump` will read from `stdin`.
 Thus, by piping your program’s output into `hexdump -C`, you can see exactly what bytes are being written, including non-printable ASCII characters:

 ```
 $ ./camelCaser | hexdump -C